-Achill fishing port is situated adjacent to the shellfish area.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with this port and its associated fishing activity and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the port is affecting shellfish water quality in this shellfish area.
+Monitoring in the area does not indicate any water quality issues which are likely to be associated with these modifications, the WFD morphology status of the water body within which the shellfish area is located is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk' from morphological pressures.
+Therefore, it is unlikely that these modifications are affecting shellfish water quality in this shellfish area.